 NFL Betting Strategy

 Contrary to popular belief, NFL betting markets are among the sharpest in the world.
 Due to the amount bet on NFL games, sportsbooks have to keep their lines efficient, or they risk significant losses.
-Nevertheless, beating the NFL is not only possible but highly profitable for those that understand the sport and target +EV markets and bets.
+Nevertheless, beating the NFL is not only possible but highly profitable for those that understand the sport and target +EV markets, bets and apply smart NFL betting strategies.

-This article is by no means a one-stop shop when it comes to becoming a profitable bettor, but it is an excellent start.
-We go much deeper in-depth on many of the subjects touched on in this article, and we encourage bettors to read our full list of content on our NFL betting guide.
+This article is by no means a one-stop shop when it comes to becoming a profitable bettor or NFL betting strategy expert, but it is an excellent start.
+We go much deeper in-depth on many of the subjects touched on in this article, and we encourage bettors to read our full list of content on our NFL betting guide for the best NFL betting strategies.

 Best NFL Betting Sites 2017